whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/raindrop-io/dev-api/04-token.md

 1: The authorization request

 Direct the user to our authorization URL with specified request parameters.
- — If the user is not logged in, they will be asked to log in — The user will be asked if he would like to grant your application access to his Raindrop.io data
+—If the user is not logged in, they will be asked to log in
+—The user will be asked if he would like to grant your application access to his Raindrop.io data

 Parameters

 Queryre
-direct_uri    string     Redirect URL configured in your application setting client_id      string      The unique Client ID of the Raindrop.io app that you registered
+direct_uri string Redirect URL configured in your application setting
+client_id string The unique Client ID of the Raindrop.io app that you registered

 Responses

 307 Check details in Step 2

 ```
 ```